How to Buy & Put on a Pair of Goggles

 How do you pick a pair of goggles?

-Most important is setting aside enough time to go to a swim store – we recommend Team Aquatic on Fairview, just east of Fairview on the north side in the Bar-Q restaurant strip mall.
-You will need time because you will need to try on almost all the models in the store before deciding on a single pair.
+Most important is setting aside enough time to go to a swim store (e.g. Team Aquatic in Burlington).
+You will need time because you will need to try on almost all the models in the store before deciding on a pair.

 Next, try on goggle after goggle.
 Start to get a sense of how different goggles feel on your face.
 With most models, the strap around the back of the head and the bridge across the nose are adjustable so the most important aspect that you will use to decide between goggles is the way each goggle lens fits onto each of your eyeball sockets.